Ensemble Kalman Methods: A Mean Field Perspective: Conclusions and Open Problems

 \begin{itemize}

-\item Determine conditions, related to small noise scenarios, under which the true state is well-approximated by the mean or sample path of mean field models based on second order transport; find sharp error estimates.
+\item For state estimation, determine conditions, related to small noise scenarios, under which the true state is well-approximated by the mean or sample path of mean field models based on second order transport; find sharp error estimates.

-\item More generally, determine conditions under which the filtering distribution is well-approximated by mean field models based on second order transport; find sharp error estimates and appropriate metrics for the analysis; furthermore, identify which problems satisfy these conditions.
+\item For state estimation, determine conditions under which the filtering distribution is well-approximated by mean field models based on second order transport; find sharp error estimates and appropriate metrics for the analysis; furthermore, identify which problems satisfy these conditions.

-\item For inverse problems, determine conditions under which the optimizer of a (to-be-identified) loss function is well-approximated by the mean or sample path of mean field models based on second order transport; find sharp error estimates.
+\item For inverse problems, determine conditions under which the optimizer of a (to-be-identified) loss function is well-approximated by the mean or sample path of mean field models based on second order transport, in both the transport and iterative approaches to inversion; find sharp error estimates.

-\item Again, more generally, for inverse problems, determine conditions under which the Bayesian posterior is well-approximated by mean field models based on second order transport, in both the transport and iterative approaches to inversion; find sharp error estimates and appropriate metrics for the analysis; furthermore, identify which inverse problems satisfy these conditions.
+\item For inverse problems, determine conditions under which the Bayesian posterior is well-approximated by mean field models based on second order transport, in both the transport and iterative approaches to inversion; find sharp error estimates and appropriate metrics for the analysis; furthermore, identify which inverse problems satisfy these conditions.

-\item For all of the preceding four scenarios derive error bounds for particle approximations of the mean-field models; when low-rank structure is present in covariances prove that ensemble Kalman methods can correctly identify it, and exploit the low-rank structure in the analysis of particle approximations.
+\item For all of the preceding four scenarios derive error bounds for particle approximations of the mean field models; when low-rank structure is present in covariances prove that ensemble Kalman methods can correctly identify it, and exploit the low-rank structure in the analysis of particle approximations.

-\item In all of the particle methods arising above, compare the cost/error trade-off with that arising for other competitive methods, to determine when ensemble Kalman methods are competitive.
+\item In all of the particle methods arising above, compare the cost/error trade-off with that arising for other methods, to determine when ensemble Kalman methods are competitive.

-\item All of the algorithms in the paper are studied in idealized scenarios, in the absence of widely employed techniques such as covariance inflation and localization; developing analyses which account for covariance inflation and localization will be highly desirable.
+\item All of the algorithms in this paper are studied in idealized scenarios, in the absence of widely employed techniques such as covariance inflation and localization; developing analyses which account for covariance inflation and localization will be highly desirable.

 \end{itemize}